phphd/exceptional-validation/README.md

 }
 ```

-The `$exception` object enfolds constraint violations with respectively mapped error messages.
+The `$exception` object enfolds constraint violations with the respectively mapped constraint violations.
 This
-violation list can be used for example to render errors into html-form or to serialize them for a json-response.
+violation list can be used for example to render errors into html-form or to serialize them into a json-response.

 ## Advanced usage ⚙️